Blockchain Explained: How it can change our Society

 • Are Blockchain Networks Private?

 Information is open to everyone in Blockchain.
 You can connect your computer to its networks in the form of nodes.
 The user’s computer, after it is connected, will receive a blockchain’s copy, which will update after a new block is getting added.

 The network has blockchain copies of each computer.
 It means that the system has thousands of blockchain copies and even millions with Bitcoin.
 The blockchain copies are similar, although harder to manipulate as the data is getting spread across the computer networks.

 User’s data is limited to their username or digital sign, and it gets hard to recognize them during a transaction.
 Blockchain and its networks are hard to trust because we don’t know who is adding blocks to it.

 • Bitcoin and Blockchain

 Blockchain’s digital data can get recorded and distributed, although they cannot get edited.
 W. Scott Stornetta and Stuart Haber outlined blockchain technology in 1991.
-They wanted to design a system that would prevent tampering of document timestamps.
+They wanted to design a system that would prevent tampering with document timestamps.
 Blockchain’s first real-world application was Bitcoin, that got launched in January 2009.
-Blockchain got used to create the Bitcoin protocol.
-It is being called the new cash system with a peer-to-peer connection and no third party involvement.
+Blockchain got used to creating the Bitcoin protocol.
+It is being called the new cash system with a peer-to-peer connection and no third-party involvement.